If you do not see your question listed, submit it to us by e-mail or call us to speak to a Choice! Energy Specialist.

 Unit Price Rate: Amount charged for each unit of electricity that you have used during the bill period.
-This is always expressed as pence per kilowatt-hour (p/kWh).
+This is always expressed as price per kilowatt-hour ($/kWh).

 Basic Energy Usage – The base charge for the actual energy you will use.
 It will look something like, “Energy (kWh) Charge”.
 It may be broken down further into “distribution” and “energy” charges, so you can see what you’re paying for creating and for distributing electricity, separately.